 Brief History about the Kaziranga National Park

-Three years later in 1908, after expanding it by 152 square kilometers to the banks of the Brahmaputra and was designated as a reserve forest.
-In 1916 it got the name of a Game Sanctuary.
-In 1950 P.D Starcey, a forest conservationist renamed it as Kaziranga Wildlife Sanctuary, just so that the association of the park to the game of hunting gets erased.
+Three years later in 1908, after expanding it by 152 square kilometers to the banks of the Brahmaputra, and was designated as a reserve forest.
+In 1916 it got the name of the game Sanctuary.
+In 1950 P.D Starcey, a forest conservationist renamed it as Kaziranga Wildlife Sanctuary, just so that the association of the park to the sport of hunting gets erased.

-Since then, Kaziranga has been nurturing huge natural resources that includes various wildlife, exotic birds, vegetation of different sorts and the like.
+Since then, Kaziranga has been nurturing substantial natural resources that include various wildlife, exotic birds, the vegetation of different sorts, and the like.

 Fourteen years later the state government declared it as a designated National Park.
-In 1985, Kaziranga was declared as a World Heritage Site by UNESCO for its unique natural environment.
+In 1985, Kaziranga was announced as a World Heritage Site by UNESCO for its unique natural environment.